nafets227/backup/README.md

 ## Hacking
 If you want to develop and test on macOS, you need:
 - brew install offlineimap jq bash rsync rclone
-- activated local ssh server
+- activated local SSH server
-- trust your own ssh key (e.g. ~/.ssh/id_rsa.pub must be in authorized_keys)
+- trust your own SSH key (e.g. ~/.ssh/id_rsa.pub must be in authorized_keys)
 - tested with docker desktop for Mac

 To run tests in test subdirectory you need to have some test data available.
 ATTENTION: Test data will be DELETED on every run, so make sure you don´t have any data on it!